Bat: Reproduction and life cycle

-Gestation in bats ranges from around 40 days to eight months correlating with the size of species.
+Gestation in bats ranges from around 40 days to eight months, correlating with the size of the species.
 In most bat species, females carry and give birth to a single pup per litter.
 A newborn bat pup can be up to 40 percent of the mother's weight, and the pelvic girdle of the female can expand during birth as the two halves are connected by a flexible ligament.
-Females typically give birth up-right or horizontally using gravity to make the process easier.
+Females typically give birth upright or horizontally, using gravity to make the process easier.
 The young emerges rear-first, possibly to prevent the wings from becoming tangled, and the female holds it in her wing and tail membranes.
 In many species, females give birth and raise their young in maternity colonies and may assist each other in birthing.

 Most of the care for a young bat comes from the mother, though in monogamous species, the father plays a role.
 Allo-suckling, where a female suckles another mother's young, occurs in several species.
 This may serve to increase colony size in species where females breed in their birth colonies.
 Young bats can fly after they develop their adult body dimensions and forelimb length.
 For the little brown bat, this occurs when they are eighteen days old.
 Weaning of young for most species takes place in under 80 days.
-The common vampire bat nurses its offspring beyond that and young vampire bats achieve independence later in life than other species.
-This is probably due to the species' blood-based diet, as the female may not be able feed on nightly basis.
+The common vampire bat nurses its offspring beyond that, and young vampire bats achieve independence later in life than other species.
+This is probably due to the species's blood-based diet, as the female may not be able to feed on a nightly basis.